Earn a bachelor of management with a paid co-operative education work term - 2022/2023

 Fanshawe's four-year Honours Bachelor of Commerce (Management) Degree program will give you a well-rounded education focused on effective business management.
-You will acquire a strong grasp of business fundamentals in the classroom and building on that knowledge through both hands-on experience and mentoring.
-The program focuses on in-demand concepts such as sustainable business practices and effective ethical leadership from the local, national and global perspective.
-You'll graduate with a wide range of employment opportunities.
+Through our business management degree program, you will acquire a strong grasp of business fundamentals in the classroom and building on that knowledge through both hands-on experience and mentoring.
+The bachelor of management program focuses on in-demand concepts such as sustainable business practices and effective ethical leadership from the local, national and global perspective.
+You’ll graduate with a wide range of employment opportunities.
 Available in a traditional in-class format with a September admission.

 A requirement for graduation is the completion of a paid Co-operative Education work term.
 This process combines your studies with paid, related work experience.
 Fanshawe will be there to help you find the right business fit for your dream.
 You’ll have access to consultants who will deliver classes, counsel and advise you as you move from the classroom, to the real business world.

-Upon graduation you may be eligible to complete a Master's Degree program at many other post-secondary institutions or complement your degree with a graduate certificate offered at Fanshawe College.
+Upon graduation from this business management degree, you may be eligible to complete a Master’s Degree program at many other post-secondary institutions or complement your degree with a graduate certificate offered at Fanshawe College.
 Students currently enrolled in the Business diploma program or the Business Administration-Leadership and Management advanced diploma program may be eligible to receive advanced standing in this degree program.

-The program is accredited by the Canadian Institute of Management, when you graduate you'll be well on your way to meeting the requirements for the Certified in Management (CIM) professional designation.
+Fanshawe's bachelor of management degree is accredited by the Canadian Institute of Management.
+When you graduate you'll be well on your way to meeting the requirements for the Certified in Management (CIM) professional designation.

 - Grade 12 English (U)